Another job that you can travel and do all over the world.

 To prove yourself and become a better nurse, you will need to seek opportunities to get your name on groundbreaking publications.
 You can volunteer to take part in research programs and support the team of scientists test new interventions or medication.
 The more connected you are with your field of nursing, the more valuable you will be for health care departments, no matter if you are seeking employment in a hospital or a long term healthcare facility.

 The healthcare industry and medical device field improves every year.
 It is important that you are aware of the latest methods of treating different conditions and managing individuals’ health.
 You might do your own research, or become a liaison for your organization who does the evaluation of the latest medical devices and creates reports.
 You have to study computer technology, as well, and managing data safely.
+You need to help patients use stairlifts.
 You might also be the first person to try the latest lab equipment and learn about the regulation surrounding its use, so you can later pass on your knowledge to your colleagues.

 If you would like to become a leader who transforms an organization, you will need to obtain the right qualifications and experience.
 There are several managerial skills you might want to learn, not only to improve your career prospects, but also to manage your own life better.
 From time management to project management and dealing with human resource issues, there are plenty of valuable skills that will help you stand out from the rest of the applicants when you are planning on advancing your career.

 Information technology and data intelligence are a huge part of healthcare today.
 No matter if you would like to identify patient groups using data analytics, or create health promotion campaigns using social media management campaigns, you will need the technical knowledge and skills to make sense of the online information.
 Whether you would like to create patient engagement through social media, or create surveys, you can provide cost effective solutions to your future employers.